stijn-peeters/git-and-GitHub-tutorial/readme.md

 To login into github you need a SSH-key.
 In the next steps we will see how to generate one and link it to your github account.
 Generate a SSH-key (for Windows)

-    Open you Terminal/cmd.
+1. Open you Terminal/cmd.

-    Copy the following command into your terminal Change "your_email@example.com" to the email address linked to your Github account and press Enter.
+2. Copy the following command into your terminal Change "your_email@example.com" to the email address linked to your Github account and press `Enter`.

+    ```shell
     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+    ```

     This will create an SSH key that is linked to your email

-    Generate a private/public RSA key pair When you are asked to "Enter a file in which to save the key", press Enter.
+3. Generate a private/public RSA key pair
+    When you are asked to "Enter a file in which to save the key", press `Enter`.
 This will accept the standard location.

-    Enter a file in which to save the key (/c/Users/user_name/.ssh/id_rsa): [Leave blank and press Enter]
+4. Enter a file in which to save the key (/c/Users/*user_name*/.ssh/id_rsa): [Leave blank and press `Enter`]

-    Enter passphrase (empty for no passphrase): [Leave blank and press Enter]
+5. Enter passphrase (empty for no passphrase): [Leave blank and press `Enter`]

-    Enter same passphrase again: [Leave blank and press Enter]
+6. Enter same passphrase again: [Leave blank and press `Enter`]

-    Follow this tutorial to add the SSH key to your github account: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-windows
+7. Follow this tutorial to add the SSH key to your github account: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-windows

 </details>